adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Munchkins and the Witch looked at one another.
 "At the East, not far from here," said one, "there is a great desert, and none can cross it."

-"It is the same at the South," said another, "The South is the country of **the Quadlings**2."
+"It is the same at the South," said another, "The South is the country of **the Quadlings** (Кводлинги)."

-"It is the same at the West," said the third man, "And that country, where **the Winkies**3 live, is ruled by the wicked Witch of the West.
+"It is the same at the West," said the third man, "And that country, where **the Winkies** (Мигуны) live, is ruled by the wicked Witch of the West.
 She will make you her slave if you go there."

-1 **shoes with pointed toes** — башмаки с загнутыми носками

-2 **the Quadlings** — Кводлинги

-3 **the Winkies** — Мигуны

 "Then you must go to the City of Emeralds.
 Perhaps Oz will help you", said the little women.